Cowa-Bunga/loop-v3/README.md

 > First time?
 Add NX
 - `npm i -g nx`
-- or you can use npx - ie. `npx nx ...`
+- or you can use npx - ie. `npx nx serve`

 > Run
 - `nx serve`